 High Court Dismisses Challenge to Belfast City Council's Irish Language Policy

-The High Court in Belfast has dismissed a legal challenge against Belfast City Council's proposed new Irish language policy, clearing the way for the council to proceed with plans for bilingual signage and logos on council facilities β though the judge identified a procedural irregularity in a separate decision to fly the Palestinian flag above City Hall.
+The High Court in Belfast has dismissed a legal challenge against Belfast City Council's proposed new Irish language policy, clearing the way for the council to proceed with plans for bilingual signage and logos on council facilities β though Justice McLaughlin identified a procedural defect in a separate decision to fly the Palestinian flag above City Hall, in a ruling that has been claimed as a partial victory by both sides of the debate.

 Background